morpole/todo-app/README.md

 # Standard rite of passage todo app
-created using node and mongoDB
+Created using node and mongoDB
-## Hosted on render.com @ https://todo-app-n035.onrender.com/
+## Deployed on render.com @ https://todo-app-n035.onrender.com/